Disclaimer: I’m not representing Amazon in any way with my posts, opinions written here are strictly my own.

 The thing we’re looking for is that you consider and care about the customer.
-We’ve regularly made decisions at Amazon which lowered profit/sales, because it was the right thing to do for customers.
+We’ve regularly made decisions at Amazon which lowered profit/sales because it was the right thing to do for customers.
 We all understand that the company performs better if our customers (and our employees) believe it’s acting in our best interest.
-We believe that’s the right thing to do, we make those decisions all the time, and we reward people for it.
+We believe that’s the right thing to do, we constantly make those decisions, and we reward people for it.
 We need to make sure new hires will do the same thing.

 For that feature, who was the customer?